Home Compare HD vs LOW

 The Home Depot vs Lowe's Companies: Which Stock Looks Stronger in 2026?

 Lowe's Companies holds the cleaner structural position, with growth as the main driver and profitability adding further support.
-The Home Depot does not offset that deficit through any equally strong structural edge elsewhere.
+The Home Depot still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON